Use Data Wisely

 Another effective medium of distributing documentation is through Adobe PDF where you can practically create an exact copy of any document, fax, graphic representation, and the like.
 This can then be easily e-mailed around and printed in its original form.

-We recommend you also use an on-line fax service, such as eFax and Phone.com fax service, so all of your faxes can be stored on-line and in e-mail format.
+We recommend you also use an online fax service, such as eFax and Phone.com fax service, so all of your faxes can be stored on-line and in e-mail format.

 New telecommunications technologies incorporating Voice over Internet Protocol (VoIP) into a virtual office, which stores all of your messages and other telecom related information, will be critical in the near future.
 To simplify telecom management, try Phone.com.